logicexpertise/moodle-mod_onlyoffice/README.md

 Currently the following document formats can be edited with this plugin:
 DOCX, XLSX, PPTX, TXT, CSV.

-The above mentioned formats are also available for viewing together with PDF.
+The above mentioned formats are also available for viewing, as well as PDF.

 The edited files of the corresponding type can be converted into the Office Open XML formats:
 ODT, ODS, ODP, DOC, XLS, PPT, PPS, EPUB, RTF, HTML, HTM.